As Our Parents Age

 Now most families, as they cope with this terrible range of brain diseases, are not shy about sharing.
 We certainly weren’t.
 Family members go to seminars, read books, share thoughts on-line, read blogs and write posts, consume articles, attend support groups, or just chat amicably with others who happen along with their memory-impaired family members.
 For most of us all this openness serves to keep Alzheimer’s, dementia, and all of the disease iterations out there in the open, making people realize the debilitating potential of aging.
 But these are small personalized interactions.

-We rarely invite a group, much less the public, into our houses to see our lived one.
+We rarely invite a group, much less the public, into our houses to see our loved one.
 So why make this movie now and not wait until Margaret Thatcher dies?
-Would anyone have considered making such a film about Present Reagan before he died?
+Would anyone have considered making such a film about President Reagan before he died?
 In fact, we still haven’t.
 Why obliterate this woman’s last vestige of privacy at this time?
 Heartbreakingly, I believe it’s because she is a woman.

 If Carol and Mark Thatcher can take any solace — and I would not blame them if they took none — this movie will make a lot more people understand the fury of dementia and it’s potential to take apart bit-by-bit and then destroy a person’s life.
 We can have the best health care, exercise regularly, eat well, and even reach the pentacle of power — these brain diseases don’t really care.